|Vega FEM Library|

 |mass-spring system||standard 3D mass-spring code; optionally, the network can be built as edges of a tet mesh||many|

-For any 3D tetrahedral or cubic mesh, Vega can compute both internal elastic forces and their gradients (tangent stiffness matrix), in any deformed configuration.
+For any 3D tetrahedral or cubic mesh, Vega can compute the elastic energy, the internal elastic forces and their gradients (tangent stiffness matrix), in any deformed configuration.
 Different parts of the mesh can be assigned arbitrary material properties.
 Vega can also timestep these models in time under any user-specified forces, using several provided integrators: implicit backward Euler [BW98], implicit Newmark [Wri02], explicit central differences [Wri02] and symplectic Euler.
 All models include support for multi-core computing.
 In addition to linear materials, Vega provides neo-Hookean and Mooney-Rivlin nonlinear material models; arbitrary nonlinear material models can be added to Vega.
 For isotropic hyperelastic materials, this is as easy as defining an energy function, and its first and second derivatives.

 Since version 2.0, Vega FEM also supports model reduction [BJ05], cloth simulation (Baraff-Witkin cloth solver, [BW98]), and rigid body dynamics.
 Isotropic materials now also include (optional) compression resistance ([KTY09] and several prior references), which makes it possible to simulate very soft materials undergoing large compression in a stable way.